 Hands-on Training Courses

-LUSs1 (E-BLUS) Basic Laparoscopic Urological Skills: In this first step of the laparoscopic curriculum, basic techniques will be trained in a dedicated step-by-step programme.
+Basic Laparoscopic Urological Skills (LUSs1): In this first step of the laparoscopic curriculum, basic techniques will be trained in a dedicated step-by-step programme.
 In 4 exercises, participants will train their skills such as instrument handling, pattern cutting, intracorporal suturing, depth perception and bimanual dexterity under the guidance of experienced tutors.

-LUSs2 Intermediate Laparoscopic Urological Skills: In this second step of the laparoscopic curriculum, participants are offered intermediate training with complex tasks (namely LUS step 2: pyeloplasty, major vessel injury repair, VU anastomosis, Hilum dissection).
+Intermediate Laparoscopic Urological Skills (LUSs2): In this second step of the laparoscopic curriculum, participants are offered intermediate training with complex tasks (namely LUS step 2: major vessel injury repair, partial nephrectomy, or VU anastomosis).
 This session is only available for participants who already achieved E-BLUS certification (or equivalent: FLS, PLUS, BLUS).

 Sacral Neuromodulation (SNM): This Hands-on Training course allows the participants to practice different steps of SNM on models.
 They will also perform primary percutaneous nerve evaluation, tined lead and battery implantation, programming, and troubleshooting.